clirdlf/ndsa.org/content-working-group.md

 *Take me to the [Content Interest Group Listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-CONTENT)!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.*

+**See below for information on the Web Archiving Survey working group.**

 The Content Interest Group is focusing on investigating guidelines for the selection of significant content, discovery of at-risk digital content or collections, and engaging all stakeholders in the process of acquiring the content, preserve it, and provide access to it.
 The Content Interest Group's current scope of work involves "content teams" grouped in the following topical areas:

 - Government